dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 ***

 After that, canvassing became much easier.
-In a few days we jumped from 35% WISH I COULDs to 49% YESes.
+In a few days we jumped from 35% WISH I COULDs to 49% YESes, not just by household but actual, individual voters.

 I met everyone in town.
 The weather improved.